berenddeboer/cdk-rds-sql/README.md

 # To do

-- Add `.from()` functions to make everything more type-safe, and make it impossible to import database from other stacks or created outside the stack.
 - Update role: will not revoke connect to previous database if database name has changed.
 - If the cluster is configured for autopausing, wake cluster up before doing any SQL operations.
 - We rename roles and database on update: is that actually the best